Meisterschueler/ogn-python/README.md

   [db]
     init                   Initialize the database.
     updateddb              Update the ddb data.

   [gateway]
     run                    Run the aprs client.

   [logbook]
     show                   Show a logbook for <airport_name> located at given position.

   [show.receiver]
-    hardware_stats         Show some statistics of receiver hardware. list                   Show a list of all receivers. software_stats         Show some statistics of receiver sotware.
+    hardware_stats         Show some statistics of receiver hardware. list_all               Show a list of all receivers. software_stats         Show some statistics of receiver software.
 ```

 The task server must be running for `db.updateddb`.